extwarranty303/chiari-voices-blog/blueprint.md

     *   Create a dedicated, responsive login page.
     *   Implement authentication via Email/Password, Google, and Facebook.
     *   Implement a password reset flow for email-based accounts.
+    *   Fixed an issue causing a blank screen after login by ensuring component state is not updated after unmounting.
 *   [x] **User Roles & Security:**
     *   Define three user roles: `admin`, `moderator`, and `user`.
     *   Set up Firestore Security Rules to enforce permissions based on these roles.